*I have recently updated this post to reflect our 2020 costs of living in Perth.*

 You can get great deals on home phone and internet these days – so many providers are falling over each other to get your business.
 This will also be highly dependent on where you live and what services are available in your area.

-You can get unlimited internet and home phone with some providers for as little as $60 so as soon as we can get a better deal I’m switching!
+You can get unlimited internet and home phone with some providers for as little as $60, but it does depend on what you get.

 Now we don’t eat red meat (shock horror as a South African I know!), and my son is a very fussy eater so he doesn’t eat loads of different things – this probably has a big impact on our grocery shopping.
 I also bake and cook a lot from scratch and don’t buy many processed foods.
 People are always shocked when I say what we spend!